 - the National Performance Framework and Scotland Performs, whose targets and indicators measure and report progress towards improving Scotland’s performance

 Since publishing our first Economic Strategy in 2007, our central purpose has been to create a more successful country, with opportunities for all of Scotland to flourish, through increasing sustainable economic growth.

 Achieving this has remained the focus of each subsequent economic strategy.

 The Economic Strategy is complemented by:

-- the tri-annual State of the Economy report in which the Chief Economic Adviser provides a picture of the Scottish economy in the context of the UK and international economies
+- the tri-annual State of the Economy report in which the Chief Economist provides a picture of the Scottish economy in the context of the UK and international economies

 - the annual Programme for Government, which sets out our plan for policy delivery and legislation over the next year